-HP LaserJet Pro 400 Color Printer M451dn review
+HP LaserJet Pro 400 Color Printer M451dn full review

 The £378 HP LaserJet Pro 400 M451dn colour laser printer produces extremely nice output - including photos - and is very speedy for a model in this price range.
 It also has an automatic duplexer, a feature missing from the HP LaserJet Pro 400 Color M451nw that we recently reviewed.
 It sounds great - until you examine the toner costs, which are steep for a relatively high-volume printer.